Study Innovation and Entrepreneurship with one of the top business schools in the world.

 - Study: Master business fundamentals that will help prepare you for future internships and full-time jobs.
 Lead instructor Starr Marcello and the rest of the teaching team will introduce you to the principles of innovation and entrepreneurship, and how to effectively execute your ideas.

-- Explore: Meet with Booth alumni who are at the helm of major companies within the city of Chicago and get an insider's view to what business looks like in practice.
+- Explore: Hear from Booth alumni who are at the helm of major companies and get an insider's view to what business looks like in practice.

 - Grow: Learn alongside scholars from around the globe through insights from faculty members who push you to challenge the status quo, and Chicago Booth alumni who will share with you a firsthand understanding of what a Booth education can do for you.
 Your network will expand exponentially through SBSP, a benefit that will serve you for years to come.